Chronic UTIs — The Secret Your Doctor Might Not Know to Tell You

 What you might consider to treat your UTI

 Again, it’s not to say that antibiotics can never help; at times they are not just the right answer but the only one. .
 However in functional medicine, we always want to consider what will help us achieve sustained health.
-But in the case of chronic UTIs, here are some tools you can utilize
+But here are some chronic UTI prevention tips you can utilize:

 If you do have to take an antibiotic, a probiotic is essential for reintroducing good bacteria back into your gut.
 They also help keep your immune system strong, so taking a probiotic on a regular basis will give your gut and immune system a solid foundation to fight off any incoming unwanted strangers.